Zoning for Quality and Affordability Text Amendment

 The architects for the proposed apartment residences clarified the Hebrew Homes intentions with regard to their site plan, building configurations and placements,building heights and overall proposed density(or number) of dwelling units.
 With the latest overall proposal in front of us we were able to reiterate our concerns regarding the scale, density and building placement of the project, including our concern over the non-conformity of the proposed multi-family apartment development within the existing R1-1 Zoning District.
 Overall the discussions that followed yielded some positive adjustments in the Hebrew Homes Plans, but left our major concerns unalloyed.

 With regard to those plans, one of the significant improvements is the proposal to eliminate a four-storey building that was located extremely close to Palisade Avenue, creating a far better setback of 450 feet.
+Although we remain skeptical that this may have been thrown in to appear that they have been agreeable.
 Unfortunately, this, together with an increase in the overall number of apartment units (from 304-340), results in an unacceptable increase in height for the other proposed apartment houses.

 Bottom line: We still see many areas where these plans need to be improved significantly with respect to height, scale and density.
 In addition, there is the fundamental issue of the Hebrew Home's plan to build a facility that does not comply with the current R1-1 zoning.
 The department of Buildings has made this clear in a letter dated April, 2015, the relevant portion of which reads as follows: